 Now press the cloth onto the glue on the back of the frame.
-Start with one side and then follow with the opposing side, stretching the cloth so that wrinkles are seen.
-These will be removed when the other pair of sides are glued in place.
+Start with one side and then follow with the opposing side, stretching the cloth.
+When stretched with adequate tension, you will see ripples in the fabric between the two points of contact on the frame.
+These will be stretched out when the cloth is attached to all sides of the frame.
+Without adequate tension, the grille cloth may tend to sag.
+Too much tension applies undue stress on the glue holding the fabric in place.